menu

-When you are in Kenton, you'll notice that it is more blue-collar than most other communities in America.
-47.84% of Kenton’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Kenton is a blue-collar town, with 47.84% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Kenton is a town of service providers, production and manufacturing workers, and transportation and shipping workers.
 There are especially a lot of people living in Kenton who work in maintenance occupations (9.28%), office and administrative support (8.66%), and teaching (6.19%).

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Kenton has relatively fewer families with younger children, and/or college students.
 Combined, this makes Kenton a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.